aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## Source Code

 If you would like to get right to the source code, it can be found in [Github](https://github.com/aws-samples/aws-amplify-ionic-sample).
-The different parts of this tutorial are represented by branches in this Github repo.
+The branches in this Github repo represent the different parts of this tutorial.

 You can also copy and paste code sample while following the tutorials.
 In this case, please note that some sections of the code samples are **commented on purpose**.
 Please use the code with comments, as you'll remove the comments to enable new features throughout the tutorial.